AsiehH/MLE-7/assignments/week-13-model-serving/README.md

 ## Deliverable

-- Link to the repo that hosts Tesla sentiment analysis model
+- Link to the repo that hosts Tesla sentiment analysis model.
+Click [here](https://github.com/AsiehH/teslabot).

 ## ☑️ Objectives
 At the end of this session, you will be able to: